romimo-93/project-2/README.md

     * Table with user input for airline.
 4. Data comparisons/ side by side comparisons with bar,scatter --> **Jenny**
     * Comparisons of airline(groupby) and fatalities

+### Time Line
+* Complete Flask: March 31st
+* Complete SQL: April 1st
+* Visualizations worked on in own time
+* Merge Branches: April 3rd, by end of day have calendar complete and functions figured out.
+* Complete Project by: April 7th
+* Visualizations worked on in own time
+* Presentation: April 10th